Nudists Evicted From Hawaiian Rental Home, Per Judge’s Order

 A June report on Hawaii News Now said that one case officials are looking into involves a mother who said her 5-year-old daughter witnessed sex and nudity at the home when she visited it with her father.

-Another case involves a woman, Shay Bonds, who said she had attended Freedom House parties when they took place in Kahala, and claims she was sexually abused and also saw people exchanging money for sex.
+Another case involves a woman, Shay Bonds, who said she had attended Freedom House parties when they took place in Kahala and claims she was sexually abused and also saw people exchanging money for sex.